TestAnything/Specification/tap-version-14-specification.md

 ### Anything Else

-Any line that is not a valid version, plan, test point, yaml diagnostic, pragma, a blank line, or a bail out is invalid TAP.
+Any line that is not a valid version, plan, test point, YAML diagnostic, pragma, a blank line, or a bail out is invalid TAP.

 A Harness _may_ silently ignore invalid TAP lines, pass them through to its